Daly-Wilson Big Band

-Daly-Wilson Big Band was an Australian jazz group formed in 1968 by Warren Daly on drums and Ed Wilson on trombone.
+The Daly-Wilson Big Band was an Australian jazz group formed in 1968 by Warren Daly on drums and Ed Wilson on trombone.
 The business manager and silent partner was Don Raverty.
 The line-up, at times, was an eighteen-piece ensemble, that played popular jazz cover versions and originals.
 Lead singers that fronted the band include Kerrie Biddell, Marcia Hines and Ricky May.
 They released seven albums and toured Australia and internationally before disbanding in September 1983.